alex-kings/brio-project/PROGRESS.md

 ![Weird clipping](./progression_images/Strange_Clippings.png "Weird clipping")
 ![No clipping with painter's algorithm](./progression_images/Painter_algorithm.png "No clipping with painter's algorithm") (Level 0 is outlined in black, level 1 in red)

+Add calculation of a max level the track can go to at the start.
+Only allow ascending pieces to be placed within the right boundaries.